MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/developer/sample-validate-record-state-set-state-record.md

 ---
-title: "Sample: Validate record state and set the state of the record (Developer Guide for Dynamics 365 for Customer Engagement apps) | MicrosoftDocs"
+title: "Sample: Validate record state and set the state of the record (Developer Guide for Dynamics 365 Customer Engagement (on-premises)) | MicrosoftDocs"
 description: "The sample demonstrates how to validate a change of state of an entity and set a state of an entity." ms.custom: ms.date: 10/31/2017